anngvu/gh-workflow-sandbox/README.md

 # gh-workflow-sandbox
-In-progress and example workflows taking advantage of the GitHub infrastructure
+In-progress and example workflows.
+Like https://github.com/Sage-Bionetworks/sage-workflows-sandbox, except for GitHub infrastructure.